 Where else would you go for Murano glass but the island itself?
 Only authentic artisans are allowed to display the Murano trademark and you can spend hours exploring the wares of the wonderful ateliers.

 Ways to relax in Venice

 For relaxing things to do in Venice, the straw-hatted Gondolier deftly steering adoring lovers down the Grand Canal is as good as it gets.

 Throw away your maps and turn off your apps because Venice is a city to get lost in.
 The best way to relax is just to wander the backstreets and let your next adventure find you.
 With no traffic and myriad secrets to uncover, there’s no such thing as a wrong turn.

 At aperitivo time, cool your heels in the elegant shadow of the Rialto bridge at one of the many bars (check out the uber cool Ardidos) overlooking the Grand Canal and imagine the life that could be yours — if only you’d been born Venetian…

 Do you have any tips to add to our Venice travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock

 About the writer